Welcome to today's edition of the Rush 24-7 podcast.

 Issue after issue after issue where our side is in the majority by 60% or more.

-And by the way, that 60, 65% majority we have, that's not just expressed in the polls.
+And by the way, that 60-65% majority we have, that's not just expressed in the polls.

-That's never mentioned by the drive-bys.
+Last November, 2010, that's never mentioned by the drive-bys.

 We swept the House of Representatives with and because of issues where we have 60 to 65% majority support.

-A number of elections, not just house races, but look at all of the local and state races where Democrats got shellacked as well.
+A number of elections, not just House races, but look at all of the local and state races where Democrats got shellacked as well.

-Now the Democrats win one little election that hardly anybody knew was happening in New York 26.
+Now, the Democrats win one little election that hardly anybody knew was happening in New York 26.

 And because of that, the Republicans should change their whole value system.